baikuntha6/Coffee-Shop-Sales/README.md

 # Coffee-Shop-Sales
 Excel interactive Dashboard of Coffee Shop sales
 1. How do sales vary by day of the week and hours of the week?
-Day of the Week:

-Sales are fairly consistent across the weekdays with a slight increase towards the end of the week.
+Day of the Week:Sales are fairly consistent across the weekdays with a slight increase towards the end of the week.
 Highest sales occur on Friday (21,701 orders).
 Saturday has the lowest sales (20,510 orders).

-2. Are there any peak times for sales activity?
-Yes, the peak times for sales activity are between 8 AM and 11 AM.
-During these hours, the quantity of orders is significantly higher compared to other times of the day.

-Based on the provided dashboard, we can extract and analyze the following information to answer your questions:

-1. How do sales vary by day of the week and hours of the week?
-Day of the Week:

-Sales are fairly consistent across the weekdays with a slight increase towards the end of the week.
-Highest sales occur on Friday (21,701 orders).
-Saturday has the lowest sales (20,510 orders).
-Hours of the Day:

-Peak sales hours are in the morning, specifically from 8 AM to 11 AM.
-There's a significant drop in orders after 2 PM, indicating lower sales in the afternoon and evening.
 2. Are there any peak times for sales activity?
 Yes, the peak times for sales activity are between 8 AM and 11 AM.
 During these hours, the quantity of orders is significantly higher compared to other times of the day.